Biswajit-Mukherjee/create-frmwk/README.md

 # create-project-boilerplate

 Project boilerplate for a modern ES6+ cross-browser compatible workflow to create websites and web apps using HTML, CSS, SASS and Javascript.
 It contains a base.css reset file and a main.css file in the src/styles folder.
 Uses Babel to ensure that the code you write is compatible across browsers and uses Parcel for file/module bundling and to provide a development server.
-Uses ESLint for linting and Jest, testing-library for testing.
+Uses ESLint for linting and Jest, @testing-library/dom for testing.

 ## Prerequisites